WISH Rising Stars Scholarship

 WISH, a 501c3 not-for-profit organization started in 1989, owns eight skilled nursing facilities, 10 assisted living facilities, one senior residential facility, and three home health agencies in Wisconsin and Illinois.

 The WISH Rising Stars Scholarship Program was born out of COVID-19 in an effort to build something positive out of the trauma of a previously unknown, but potentially fatal virus.
 Stories emerged of high school students applying for jobs at our facilities during the height of the pandemic because they wanted to help others despite the inherent risks.
 These selfless individuals stood (and in many cases continue to stand) side-by-side with our staff, offering reassurance, comfort, friendship and exceptional care to residents at this crucial time when they are feeling confused, isolated and lonely as a result of COVID-19 restrictions.

-These stories of extraordinary staff propelled us to find a way to not only encourage high schoolers (who work for WISH or not) to look at the long term care field as a career choice, but also to encourage other staff to expand their knowledge within the field and progress to more senior positions.
+These stories of extraordinary staff propelled us to find a way to not only encourage high schoolers (who work for WISH or not) to look at the long term care field as a career choice, but also to encourage all WISH staff to expand their knowledge within the field and progress to more senior positions.